orionrobots/orionrobots.github.io/content/wiki/ev.md

 the difference in what's under the bonnet - until that point, we cannot expect a large uptake of them.

-Companies like Tesla, Toyota and Honda have commercialised on it.
+Companies like Toyota and Honda have commercialised on it.
 The Toyota Prius is an interesting compromise on the concept as well.